mF2C/mF2C/agent/docs/agent.md

 ### Manual install
 **NOTE:** Manual installation does not configure the wireless interface.

-1. Clone the main mF2C repository and enter into the directory
+1. Clone the main mF2C repository and enter into the directory or download the `.zip` file from the registration dashboard.

     ```bash
     git clone https://github.com/mF2C/mF2C
+    cd mF2C/agent
+    ```

+    If the agent is downloaded using the registration dashboard, unzip the file that contains the agent configuration files and a `.json` setup file with the sensors/actuators information.

+    ```bash
+    unzip mF2C.zip && unzip agent.zip && rm agent.zip && mv mF2C-master/ mF2C
+    mv setup.json mF2C/agent/
     cd mF2C/agent
     ```
 2. Create a new `.env` file: